markqvist/Reticulum/docs/source/understanding.rst

 ***********************
 Understanding Reticulum
 ***********************
-This chapter will briefly describe the overall purpose and operating principles of Reticulum, a networking stack designed for reliable and secure communication over high-latency, low-bandwidth links.
+This chapter will briefly describe the overall purpose and operating principles of Reticulum.
 It should give you an overview of how the stack works, and an understanding of how to develop networked applications using Reticulum.

-This document is not an exhaustive source of information on Reticulum, at least not yet.
-Currently, the best place to go for such information is the Python reference implementation of Reticulum, along with the code examples and API reference.
-It is however an essential resource to understanding the general principles of Reticulum, how to apply them when creating your own networks or software.
+This chapter is not an exhaustive source of information on Reticulum, at least not yet.
+Currently, the only complete repository, and final authority on how Reticulum actually functions, is the Python reference implementation and API reference.
+That being said, this chapter is an essential resource in understanding how Reticulum works from a high-level perspective, along with the general principles of Reticulum, and how to apply them when creating your own networks or software.

 After reading this document, you should be well-equipped to understand how a Reticulum network operates, what it can achieve, and how you can use it yourself.
-If you want to help out with the development, this is also the place to start, since it will provide a pretty clear overview of the sentiments and the philosophy behind Reticulum.
+If you want to help out with the development, this is also the place to start, since it will provide a pretty clear overview of the sentiments and the philosophy behind Reticulum, what problems it seeks to solve, and how it approaches those solutions.

 .. _understanding-motivation: